Silent Hill 2 Remake Hospital Padlock code and combination

 (Image credit: Konami)

-Hospital Reception Area padlock code in Silent Hill 2 Remake explained
+How to open the Hospital Reception Area padlock code in Silent Hill 2

 (Image credit: Konami)

-The Silent Hill 2 Remake hospital reception padlock code is 724.
-As with the previous Silent Hill 2 Remake motel safe code, you should be able to open the padlock and keybox without having to complete the puzzle with that code alone, but if you want to find it organically, I can explain.
+The Silent Hill 2 hospital reception padlock code is 724.
+As with the previous Silent Hill 2 Remake motel safe code, you should be able to open the padlock and keybox just but using that without having to actually complete the puzzle, but if you want to find it organically, let's explain below.

-If you head to the East side of the ground floor Hospital, you can break in through the window of Exam Room Two, climb through, and get up to the Exam Room 3 via the connecting door.
-Inside you'll find the Nurse's Memo, which gives you the clue you need:
+To get the Silent Hill 2 Remake hospital reception padlock code, you first need to head to the East side of the ground floor Hospital, where you can break in through the window of Exam Room Two.
+Climb through, and get up to Exam Room 3 via the connecting door.
+Inside you'll find the Nurse's Memo, which gives you the clue you need to work out the code:

 "Once you're in the lobby, just look around.
 Now remember.